Yoga Exercises to Improve Stability

 Note that the hip muscles of the lifted leg work against the weight of the leg to keep the leg lifted.

 One of the ways to visit shoulder stability while standing is to shift weight forwards onto the hands while doing a standing forward bend.
+(If you can't reach the floor you can bend your knees or place your hands on the edge of sturdy chair.)

 The more you shift forwards the more you have to use the hands to help support the weight of the body.
 In this case the muscles that move the scapulae relative to the ribcage can be resisting the movements of the ribcage towards the floor.